tarantool/doc/doc/book/admin/access_control.rst

     ..
 WARNING::

-        Given that the 'guest' user allows unauthenticated access to Tarantool instances, it is not recommended to grant additional privileges to this user.
+        Given that the ``guest`` user allows unauthenticated access to Tarantool instances, it is not recommended to grant additional privileges to this user.
-        For example, granting the 'execute' access to :ref:`'universe' <access_control_concepts_objects>` allows *remote code execution* on instances.
+        For example, granting the ``execute`` access to :ref:`universe <access_control_concepts_objects>` allows *remote code execution* on instances.

 ..
 NOTE::